bascr/movies/README.md

 # Movie Service

-This simple Movie Rest Service is built on top of Spring Boot and it can be use as a tutorial example.
+This simple Movie Rest Service is built on top of Spring Boot and it can be used as a tutorial example.

 ### Requirements